simonmichael/hledger/hledger-web/doc/hledger-web.1.m4.md

 `-f-` doesn't work (hledger-web can't read from stdin).

-Query arguments and some applicable hledger options probably aren't supported.
+Query arguments and some hledger options are ignored.

 Does not work in text-mode browsers.

 Does not work well on small screens.

-The auto-exit feature was added to avoid leaving stray processes, eg on Windows.
-It is not well tested.

-If you start two instances on the same port, the second one will appear to run normally, but you will be seeing pages served from the first one.

 }})